-These instructions show you how to configure a remote device parameter on a remote device.
+These instructions show you how to configure the LT (Associate LED Blink Time) parameter on a remote device.

 - 1. Add two XBee devices to XCTU.

-- 2. Load XBee 3 DigiMesh 2.4 firmware onto each device if it is not already loaded.
+- 2. Load XBee 3 802.15.4 firmware onto each device if it is not already loaded.
 See How to update the firmware of your modules in the XCTU User Guide for more information.

 - 3. Configure the first device in API mode and name it XBEE_A by configuring the following parameters:

 - ID: 2018

-- NI: XBEE A
+- NI: XBEE_A

 - AP: API enabled [1]

 - 4. Configure the second device in either API or Transparent mode, and name it XBEE_B by configuring the following parameters:

 - ID: 2018

 - NI: XBEE_B

 - AP: 0 or 1

 - 5. Disconnect XBEE_B from your computer and remove it from XCTU.

-- 6. Connect XBEE_B to a power supply (or laptop or portable battery).
+- Connect XBEE_B to a power supply (or laptop or portable battery).
 The Radio Modules area should look something like this.

-7. Select XBEE_A and click the Discover radio nodes in the same network button .

-8. Click Add selected devices in the Discovering remote devices dialog.
+- 7. Select XBEE_A and click the Discover radio nodes in the same network button 🙆 . - 8.
+Click Add selected devices in the Discovering remote devices dialog.
 The discovered remote device appears below XBEE_A.